-Using plants, flowers and a real story as her medium she specializes in creating intimate, high-end, bespoke, artistic partnerships, weddings, and event florals.
-She travels the globe teaching sold-out workshops, hosting fun pop-up shops, demonstrating and sharing herself in ways that focus on her old-world, painterly, classic yet whimsical garden style arrangements, which she shares on instagram @colonialhouseofflowers.
+Christy travels the globe teaching sold-out workshops, hosting pop-up shops, and sharing herself in ways that focus on old-world, painterly, classic yet whimsical garden style arrangements that are all-her!

 A little more: you can say that flowers found Christy.
 And, not other way around!
-Self-taught in a matter of desperate circumstance when she found herself assuming the ownership of a dwindling flower shop run by her family.
-After a successful career utilizing her degree from University of Georgia’s prestigious Grady School, a fifty year old family flower shop came to her out of the blue, and during unknowing to she and her family ---> the shop's moment of decline.
+After a successful career utilizing her degree from University of Georgia’s prestigious Grady School, a 50 year old family flower shop came to her unexpectedly.

-In effort to save it, she relied on the only resources she had mainly, a deep knowing she found inside!
-Thankful for those days sent to the garden by her Grandmother, the stories of stumps and forestry from her father, and the example of her mother's, a special education teacher's, tenacity to see a job through to the end, somehow Christy did it.
-The Colonial House of Flowers is alive today!
+In effort to keep it alive, she relied on the only resources she had... mainly, a deep knowing found inside.
+Thankful for those days sent to the garden by her grandmother, Margie Tygart; somehow Christy did it.

-Christy’s innate sense of story telling, honesty, authenticity, grace, and a bigger vision effortlessly translate into the magical world of flowers.
-Her signature work drips with soulful details and loose, wild, texture-full abandon.
-Plus, her keen eye and appreciation of beauty in all stages of the drive to perfection, life and beauty have made her one of the south’s most sought after designers.
+Her innate sense of story telling, honesty, authenticity, grace, and a bigger vision effortlessly translate into the magical world of flowers.
+Her work drips with soulful details full of loose, wild, texture-full abandon.

-Christy's work can be seen in Style Me Pretty front page + Little Black Book, Martha Stewart Weddings, International Destination Brides, Southern Weddings, 100 Layer Cake, Weddings Unveiled, The Bridal Theory, Wedding Sparrow, Paprika Southern, Savannah Magazine, Coastal Living, front cover of Florist's Review Magazine, Pottery Barn Inside & Out blog and more.
+Christy's work can be seen in Style Me Pretty front page + Little Black Book, Martha Stewart Weddings, International Destination Weddings & Honeymoons, Southern LIving's Southern Weddings Best Bouquet of the Year, 100 Layer Cake, Weddings Unveiled, The Bridal Theory, Wedding Sparrow, Coastal Living, front cover of Florist's Review Magazine, Pottery Barn Inside & Out blog and more.